jinchoo/express_note_taker/README.md

 ## Introduction

-- As a student developer, the project was to create note taker.
+- As a student developer, the project was to create a note taker.

 ## Table of Contents